ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

             * If set to false, it will target your own world.
             * If set to null, it will target a random world in the multiworld.
             * If a list of names is used, it will target the games with the player names specified.
-    * `force` determines whether the generator will fail if the item can't be placed in the location can be true, false, or silent.
+    * `force` determines whether the generator will fail if the item can't be placed in the location.
+Can be true, false, or silent.
 Silent is the default.
         * If set to true, the item must be placed and the generator will throw an error if it is unable to do so.
         * If set to false, the generator will log a warning if the placement can't be done but will still generate.